It all started with an email.

 After 20 hours, with a day stopover in London, we finally arrive at Jambo Airport, Johannesburg in South Africa.
 I stand up to exit the plane and for a moment feel I might pass out.
 I didn’t sleep a wink for almost two days, but with the excitement of being in South Africa I jump up quickly, grab my carry on and eagerly await my turn to exit the plane.

-For seventeen months my new friend Dawid founder of Toerboer and I had been planning this epic adventure and it was finally ready to unfold.
+For seventeen months my new friend Dawid founder of Toerboer had been planning this epic adventure and it was finally ready to unfold.
 The process in itself was epic.
 Navigating a virtual relationship with Dawid, whom I had only met through mutual friends, as well as educating myself on what I was in for.
 After all, South Africa, up until the point I received an email calling me there, had never been on my radar.

 Lions, Leopards, Crocodiles, Scorpions, Venomous Snakes, with Spiders as big as my face and not to mention, Malaria?!